AdaCompNUS/context-pomdp/README.md

     * HypDespot: the HyP-DESPOT POMDP solver.
     * planner: the POMDP model for the driving problem.
     * Porca: the PORCA motion model used to predict agent's motion.
-* (SUMMIT) __ped_is_despot__: A wrapping over the POMDP planner.
+* (SUMMIT) __crowd_pomdp_planner__: A wrapping over the POMDP planner.
 It receives information from the simulator and run belief tracking and POMDP planning.
 Key files in the package include:
     * PedPomdpNode.cpp: A ROS node host that also receives ROS parameters.
     * controller.cpp: A wrapper that launches the planning loop.
     * world_simulator.cpp: A wrapper that maintains world state.